steviefordi/steviefordi.github.io/source/_posts/2015-01-14-why-do-we-use-async-await-in-our-web-api-controllers.markdown

 - Makes a database call
 - Performs a web request

-If the API you are using has a version of the method you need eding in **async** - USE IT!
+If the API you are using has a version of the method you need ending in **async** - USE IT!